 Nevertheless, most of the time, there is no need to raise an alarm when you observe that your furbaby has ingested a pencil.
 Several dogs would likely eject it without experiencing any difficulties, and any resultant obstruction can be removed by veterinary care.

 Is Pencil Lead Toxic to Dogs?

-In spite of the fact that we colloquially refer to pencils as “lead pencils,” and they are not really made from lead.
+In spite of the fact that we colloquially refer to pencils as “lead pencils,” they are not really made from lead.
 Pencils are made from a form of carbon called graphite and have remained so for about 200 years.
 With that said, there is no need to express concern about your pup getting lead poisoning following a pencil consumption.

 You should, however, note that there are a few numbers of pencils made with toxic or lead-based paints.
-What’s more, the yellow paint we see on pencils was formerly toxic, containing lead chromate paint which have since been abolished from the pencil-making process, making most US made pencils are safe.
+What’s more, the yellow paint we see on pencils was formerly toxic, containing lead chromate paint which has since been abolished from the pencil-making process, making most US made pencils are safe.
 However, if your dog ingests a pencil that you got from another country, which is known to have poor safety standards, it is essential to mention this to the veterinarian.